New Coke: Response by PepsiCo

-PepsiCo took advantage of the situation, running ads in which a first-time Pepsi drinker exclaimed, "Now I know why Coke did it!"
+PepsiCo took advantage of the situation, running ads in which a first-time Pepsi drinker exclaimed, "Now I know why Coke did it!".
 Even amidst consumer anger and several Pepsi ads mocking Coca-Cola's debacle, Pepsi actually gained very few long-term converts over Coke's switch, despite a 14 percent sales increase over the same month the previous year, the largest sales growth in the company's history.
 Coca-Cola's director of corporate communications, Carlton Curtis, realized over time that consumers were more upset about the withdrawal of the old formula than the taste of the new one.

-Roger Enrico, then director of PepsiCo's North American operations, declared a company-wide holiday and took out a full-page ad in The New York Times proclaiming that PepsiCo had won the long-running "Cola Wars".
+Immediately following the announcement of Coca-Cola's change, Roger Enrico, director of PepsiCo's North American operations, took out a full page ad in The New York Times proclaiming PepsiCo the winner of the long-running "Cola Wars" and declared a company-wide holiday for employees on April 26, saying "By today's action, Coke had admitted that it's not the real thing."
 Since Coke officials were preoccupied over the weekend with preparations for the announcement, their PepsiCo counterparts had time to cultivate skepticism among reporters, sounding themes that would later come into play in the public discourse over the changed drink.
-After the announcement on April 23, PepsiCo gave its employees the day off saying, "By today's action, Coke has admitted that it's not the real thing."

 Company dissatisfaction

-Some Coca-Cola executives had quietly been arguing for a reintroduction of the old formula as early as May.
-By mid-June, when soft drink sales usually start to rise, the numbers showed that new Coke was leveling among consumers.
+Behind the scenes, some Coca-Cola executives had quietly been arguing for a reintroduction of the old formula as early as May.
+By mid-June, when soft drink sales usually begin to rise, the numbers showed that New Coke was leveling among consumers.
 Executives feared social peer pressure was now affecting their bottom line.
-Some consumers even began trying to obtain "old" Coke from overseas, where the new formula had not yet been introduced, as domestic stocks of the old drink were exhausted.
-Over the course of the month, Coca-Cola's chemists also quietly reduced the acidity level of the new formula, hoping to assuage complaints about the flavor and allow its sweetness to be better perceived (advertisements pointing to this change were prepared, but never used).
+Many consumers even began trying to obtain original Coca-Cola from overseas markets, where New Coke had not yet been introduced, as domestic stocks of the old drink were exhausted.
+Due to some complaints about New Coke's taste, company chemists quietly reduced the acidity level of the new formula, allowing its sweetness to be better perceived (advertisements pointing to this change were prepared but never used).

-In addition to the noisier public protests, boycotts, and bottles being emptied into the streets of several cities, the company had more serious reasons to be concerned.
-Its bottlers, and not just the ones still suing the company over syrup pricing policies, were expressing concern.
-While they had given Goizueta a standing ovation when he announced the change at an April 22 bottlers' meeting at Atlanta's Woodruff Arts Center, glad the company had finally taken some initiative in the face of PepsiCo's advances, they were less enthusiastic about the taste.
-Most of them saw great difficulty having to promote and sell a drink that had long been marketed as "The Real Thing", constant and unchanging, now that it had been changed.
+In addition to the noisier public protests, boycotts, and bottles of New Coke being emptied into the streets of several cities, the company had more serious reasons to be concerned.
+Coca-Cola bottlers—and not just the ones still suing the company over syrup pricing policies—were expressing concern.
+While they had given Goizueta a standing ovation when he announced the change at an April 22 bottlers' meeting at Atlanta's Woodruff Arts Center—glad the company had finally taken some initiative in the face of PepsiCo's advances— they were less enthusiastic about the taste of New Coke.
+Most of them saw great difficulty in having to promote and sell a drink that had long been marketed as "The Real Thing", constant and unchanging, now that it had actually been changed.